 Honesty is the best policy, right?
 I say no, no, no, no. And let’s add on one more no, just for good measure.
 I would also like to propose two kinds of “honesty”, only one of which I think actually involves honesty.
 First, you’ve got things that can be answered or described objectively.
 Let's say… Continue reading Is There Such a Thing as Too Much Honesty?

 Up until a few years ago, my life was mostly lived "in the real world."
 The internet was a useful tool, but it wasn't so much a means of with others.
 My human contacts happened mostly in person, and I wasn't very good about maintaining connections with people I no longer saw in person for… Continue reading How Much of Your Life Happens Online?

 The Gratitude Project, edited by Jeremy Adam Smith et al., is a project of the Greater Good Science Center at UC Berkeley in California.
 It includes chapters by a number of different authors on various aspects of gratitude.
 I liked that the book took a realistic approach to what gratitude can and can not do.… Continue reading Book Review: The Gratitude Project

 The emerging blogger series is aimed at community building through giving mental health bloggers who are early in their blogging evolution the opportunity to have their work seen by a wider audience.
 It's also a way to introduce you as a reader to some newer members of our community.
-This post is by Sarah from … Continue reading Emerging Blogger Series: Jodie – A Prisoner By No Crime of My Own
+This post is by Jodie of… Continue reading Emerging Blogger Series: Jodie – A Prisoner By No Crime of My Own

 The emerging blogger series is aimed at community building through giving mental health bloggers who are early in their blogging evolution the opportunity to have their work seen by a wider audience.
 It's also a way to introduce you as a reader to some newer members of our community.
-This post is by Mike and … Continue reading Emerging Blogger Series: Mike & Kayleigh-Marie
+This post is by Chloe of… Continue reading Emerging Blogger Series: GAD, Pure OCD & Me (Chloe)